larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News
+Nov 27, 2024. **[New preprint]** [Bounding causal effects with an unknown mixture of informative and non-informative censoring](https://arxiv.org/pdf/2411.16902) is available on Arxiv.

 Nov 26, 2024. **[New paper]** [Truncated, Not Forgotten — Handling Left Truncation in Time-to-Event Studies](https://evidence.nejm.org/doi/full/10.1056/EVIDe2400384) is published in *NEJM Evidence*.

 Nov 21, 2024. **[Talk at UPenn Center for Causal Inference]** Virtual.